iZusi/iZusi/README.md

 - ✅ HarvardX: CS50's Introduction to Programming with Python

 ### Current Learning Goals
-- [ ] Complete HarvardX CS109x: Introduction to Data Science with Python.
 - [ ] Master fundamental skills in data analysis, visualization, and manipulation.
 - [ ] Dive into machine learning to harness data for smart decision-making.